top of page

 Men’s Tournament

-• Canada is the top international country represented
+• Canada is the top international country represented.

-• Multiple programs rely heavily on Canadian talent
+• Multiple programs rely heavily on Canadian talent.

 Women’s Tournament

-• Estimated 10 to 15 Canadian players
+• An estimated 10 to 15 Canadian players are participating.

 Total Canadians in March Madness